lot022/chessanalytics/README.md

 Library to perform simple operations on input file containing chess games played on Lichess.org.

+# NOTE.

+Despite the lib being under re-designing process, for now all the info below is up to date.

 # Install

       $ pip install chessanalytics